KILTprotocol/demo-client/README.md

 yarn install
 ```

+The client also needs the sdk linked to it.
+See [KILT sdk](https://github.com/KILTprotocol/prototype-sdk) for details.

 ## Build and Run

 This project is using semantic UI.
 Source code in /semantic will be build by `yarn start` and places within /src/dist.